Noetherian approximation of algebraic spaces and stacks

-\begin{remark} Let $G$ be an affine smooth group scheme over $\Spec(\Z)$ with connected fibers, e.g., $G=\GL_{n,\Z}$.
-If $X$ is a \emph{normal noetherian scheme} with an action of $G$, then $[X/G]$ is of global type.
-Indeed, if $X$ is quasi-projective, then $[X/G]$ has the resolution property by~\cite[Thm.~2.1 (2)]{totaro_resolution-property} and a result of Sumihiro~\cite[Thm.~3.8]{sumihiro_II} states that there exists a Zariski covering $U\to [X/G]$ such that $X\times_{[X/G]} U$ is quasi-projective. \end{remark}
+\begin{example} Let $G$ be an affine smooth group scheme over $\Spec \Z$ with connected fibers, e.g., $G=\GL_{n,\Z}$.
+If $X$ is a \emph{normal noetherian scheme} with an action of $G$, then $[X/G]$ is of s-global type.
+Indeed, if $X$ is quasi-projective, then $[X/G]$ has the resolution property by~\cite[Thm.~2.1 (2)]{totaro_resolution-property} and a result of Sumihiro~\cite[Thm.~3.8]{sumihiro_II} states that there exists a Zariski covering $U\to [X/G]$ such that $X\times_{[X/G]} U$ is quasi-projective. \end{example}